Partition sum of thermal, under-constrained systems

-For the stiff-spring limit and the general case of finite spring stiffness and temperature, these arguments are essentially the same.
-In the stiff-spring limit, for non-vanishing $\tilde{B}^{(1)}_p$, the ellipsoid that describes the possible system configurations is now centered at $(\Delta q_k^0)$ (compare Eqs.~\eqref{eq:ellNs-diagonal} and \eqref{eq:GNs-with-delta-qk0}).
+For the stiff-spring limit and the general case of finite spring stiffness and temperature, these arguments are essentially the same as for the athermal limit.
+In the stiff-spring limit, for non-vanishing $\tilde{B}^{(1)}_p$ and $\tilde{C}^{(1)}_{pq}$, the hyper-ellipsoid that describes the possible system configurations is now centered at $(\Delta q_k^0)$ (compare Eqs.~\eqref{eq:ellNs-diagonal} and \eqref{eq:GNs-with-delta-qk0}).
 According to Eq.~\eqref{eq:delta-qk0} this ellipsoid center displaces linearly with shear strain $\bar\gamma$.

 In the general case, a similar line of argument holds as in \aref{app:orders of magnitude delta r - general}.
 However, the quantities that become zero are not $\rho_p^{(1/2)}$ for $p<N_s$, but instead $\rho_p^{(1/2)}+(\tilde{B}^{(1)}_p/s_p)\bar\gamma/\bar\eta$.